DVM360 MAGAZINE)

 - Shopping bag handles, like the bags you get from Nordstrom, Macy’s or The Gap, and the grocery stores—can get wrapped around the neck of a cat or kitten and can be fatal.
 It may start as fun, but they can panic and become stressed, caught in the handle and then choke on the handles.

 - Toilets can drown small kittens!
-Please keep the lids down!
-Tell your children to do the same.
+Please keep the lids down and tell your children and guests to do the same.

 - Under the sink, where you keep those cleaning supplies, can be a fun place for the cat or kitten to explore.
 Please be mindful that some cleaning supplies are lethal to cats and kittens.
 Keep the doors closed – and try to use natural cleaners as much as possible.